Rise of protectionism in China a threat to commodities imports

 With global commodity prices already reeling, the rise of perceived protectionist measures in China poses a further threat by artificially restricting demand.

-The move comes as Beijing has increased its use of a 6-year-old anti-monopoly law to launch a flurry of investigations targeting foreign companies, including Microsoft and Volkswagen AG (VOWG_p.DE), sparking concerns it is seeking to support domestic firms.
+The move comes as Beijing has increased its use of a 6-year-old anti-monopoly law to launch a flurry of investigations targeting foreign companies, including Microsoft and Volkswagen AG, sparking concerns it is seeking to support domestic firms.

 China’s Premier Li Keqiang has said that those investigations were conducted “transparently and fairly” and were not targeted at foreign companies.